Become a befriender

 We have a duty of care to all of our valued volunteers and we need to ensure that you are well enough to support someone without damaging your own recovery or putting a befriendee at risk.

 Please do be honest about your own recovery when you apply.
-Applications will be followed up with a telephone chat with our befriending co-ordinator.
+Applications will be followed up by our befriending co-ordinator.
 If we don’t feel that becoming a befriender would be right for you at the moment we may ask you to wait a while before applying to us again.
-We do this for safeguarding reasons for both Talk ED and yourself.

 Befriending is not a counselling service or therapy, and you would not be acting in a professional capacity.
-As a Talk ED befriender you would support someone’s journey through weekly telephone calls over six months, by:
+As a befriender you would support someone’s journey through email, phone or video call, by: